Rishi Sunak's communication chief leaves Downing Street

 - Published

-The PM's director of communications, Amber de Botton, has resigned 10 months after starting the job, saying it was "the right time to move on".
+The PM's director of communications, Amber de Botton, has resigned 10 months after taking the job, saying it was "the right time to move on".

 Announcing her decision on social media, she said it had been "an honour and privilege" to do the job, and thanked Rishi Sunak for his "support and leadership".

-Ms De Botton left her job as an ITV News journalist to join No 10.
+Ms de Botton left her job as an ITV News journalist to join No 10.

+Ms Chesterfield worked at the free-market think tank, the Institute of Economic Affairs, before being hired by Mr Sunak to join his communications team in the Treasury early in his tenure as chancellor in 2020.

-She started in October 2022, soon after Mr Sunak became prime minister.
+Ms de Botton began her role in Downing Street, a few days after Mr Sunak became prime minister.

 Praising her former boss, she said: "The team he has built around him is dedicated and focused because those are the qualities he inspires.